2022 Ford Maverick vs. Hyundai Santa Cruz: Spec Battle

 Everywhere you look, the 2022 Ford Maverick and Hyundai Santa Cruz trucks are in the news.
 That’s because these two pickup trucks are paving the way for a new breed of truck.
-Check out the specs on the new Ford and Hyundai trucks to see which one might check all of the boxes.
+Check out the specs on the latest small pickup trucks from Ford and Hyundai to see which one might check all of the boxes.

 Ford Maverick vs. Hyundai Santa Cruz: Towing capacities

 The Maverick can tow 2,000 pounds across the board.
-The all-wheel-drive option increases the towing capacity to 4,000 pounds – with the optional towing package.
+With the optional towing package, the all-wheel drive option increases the towing capacity to 4,000 pounds.
 The Santa Cruz can tow 3,500 pounds with the base model.
-The all-wheel-drive upgrade allows for the truck to tow 5,000 pounds.
+The all-wheel drive upgrade allows for the truck to tow 5,000 pounds.

 Size differences: Ford Maverick and Hyundai Santa Cruz

 There is much controversy surrounding the idea of mini trucks or smaller pickup trucks.
 While some trucks continue to get bigger each year, there is definitely room for smaller trucks.
-Both the Ford Maverick and Santa Cruz are built on SUV platforms as opposed to truck platforms.
+Both the Ford Maverick and Santa Cruz are built on SUV platforms instead of truck platforms.
 The Maverick is closely related to the Ford Bronco Sport and Ford Escape.
 The Santa Cruz is closer to the Tuscon.
 MotorTrend suggests thinking of these trucks as longer SUVs with open cargo areas.

 As far as exterior sizing goes, the Maverick is four inches longer, with a 2.8-inch longer wheelbase.
 It is also taller by two inches but 2.6 inches smaller for the width.
-If you are concerned about smaller spaces (like a narrow garage), the Ford might be a better choice.
+The Ford might be a better choice if you are concerned about smaller spaces (like a narrow garage).
 However, shallow garages, street parking, and low ceilings might make the Hyundai a better choice.

 Fuel economy, engine options, and transmissions

-The Santa Cruz has two gasoline options for the engine, but it comes in front-wheel-drive or all-wheel-drive.
+The Santa Cruz has two gasoline options for the engine, but it comes in front-wheel-drive or all-wheel drive.
 This truck gets an EPA-estimated 21 mpg in the city, 26-27 mpg on the highway, and 23 mpg combined.
-The all-wheel-drive option comes with a turbocharged engine getting 19 mpg in the city, 27 mpg on the highway, and 22 mpg combined.
-This means the trucks are fairly evenly matched for fuel economy.
+The all-wheel drive option comes with a turbocharged engine getting 19 mpg in the city, 27 mpg on the highway, and 22 mpg combined.
+This means the trucks are pretty evenly matched for fuel economy.

 This is where the Hyundai Santa Cruz pulls ahead a bit.
 The 2.5L four-cylinder engine that comes standard gets 191 hp and 181 lb-ft of torque.
 This one utilizes an eight-speed automatic transmission.
 The 2.5L turbocharged four-cylinder makes 281 hp and 311 lb-ft.
 This one has an eight-speed dual-clutch automatic transmission.

-With all of the specs laid out on the table, there isn’t really a clear winner.
-Some drivers might find the Hyundai Santa Cruz towing capabilities and fuel economy more important.
+There isn’t a clear winner with all of the specs laid out on the table.
+Some drivers might find the Hyundai Santa Cruz towing capabilities and fuel economy more critical.
 Some buyers might be more loyal to the Ford brand and will give the Maverick a go.
-Wither way, these new trucks have a lot to offer.
+Either way, these new trucks have a lot to offer.